MicrosoftDocs/ai-builder/ai-builder-docs/byo-model.md

    - Boolean
    - String

-- If your model takes an image as an input in Base64, it can be used for real-time prediction only, for consumption in Power Automate or Microsoft Power Fx (the formula language for canvas apps).
+- If your model takes an image as an input in Base64, it can be used for real-time prediction only, for consumption in Power Automate or [Microsoft Power Fx](/power-platform/power-fx/overview).
 Batch prediction isn't supported.
    - The name of the field should end with **image** (case insensitive).
    - The data type should be **String**.